Sabrage: Physics

 A champagne bottle holds a considerable amount of pressure.
-With early designs, bottles tended to explode and the manufacturers kept making them thicker until they could contain the pressure caused by the release of carbon dioxide during the secondary fermentation.
-The inside pressure of a typical champagne bottle is around 5-6 atm.
+With early designs, bottles tended to explode and the manufacturers kept making them thicker until they could contain the pressure caused by the release of carbon dioxide during secondary fermentation.
+The pressure inside a typical champagne bottle is around 5-6 atm.
 The diameter of the opening is 18 mm, so there is a force of about 160 N trying to push the cork out of the bottle.

 At the opening of the bottle, there is a lip that creates a stress concentration.
 On the vertical seam of the bottle there is a thin, faintly visible, prepared seam, which creates a second stress concentration.
 At the intersection of the seam and the lip, both stress concentrations combine and the strength of the glass is reduced by more than fifty percent.
 The impact of the saber on this weak point creates a crack that rapidly propagates through the glass, fueled by the momentum of the saber and the pressure in the bottle.
 Once the crack has severed the top from the bottle, the pressure inside the bottle and the transferred momentum from the saber will send the top flying, typically for a distance of 5–10 m.